For Such a Time as This — Modern Paraphrase | fresh.bible

 "Everyone in the empire knows the rule.
 If anyone — man or woman — approaches the king in the inner court without being summoned, there's only one outcome: death.
 The only exception is if the king extends his golden scepter.
 And I haven't been called into the king's presence in thirty days."

 Read between the lines.
 She wasn't saying "I don't care."
 She was saying "I could die for this."
 Walking into that throne room uninvited was essentially volunteering for execution and hoping for a last-second pardon.
 And the fact that the king hadn't called for her in a month?
 That detail carried weight.
-It meant she couldn't even be sure she was still in his good graces.
+It meant she couldn't even be sure she was still in his good .

 This is a woman caught between two impossible options.
 Stay silent and her people die.
 Speak up and she might die.
 There's no safe choice.
-And when they told what had said, he wasn't having it.
+And when they told Mordecai what Esther had said, he wasn't having it.

 sent back a response that has echoed through history ever since.
 These might be the most important words in the entire book.
 He told the messengers to reply to :